Jack Emanuel: District commissioner

 Violence again flared in 1969 when the Australians decided the Gazelle Peninsula Native Local Government Council should consist of representatives from other peoples, as well as the Tolai.
-In July 1969 Emanuel was appointed acting district commissioner for the East New Britain portion of the recently united Territory of Papua and New Guinea, this was a more senior role but again with a wide range of local government administration responsibilities.
+In July 1969, Emanuel was appointed acting district commissioner for the East New Britain portion of the recently united Territory of Papua and New Guinea, this was a more senior role but again with a wide range of local government administration responsibilities.
 Emanuel, based in Rabaul, was given the particular task to reduce conflict and restore local government in the Gazelle Peninsula.
 In November around 7,000 Tolai protested on the streets of Rabaul.
-Emanuel complained that the British-Austrian anthropologist T. Scarlett Epstein, officially an advisor to a government commission into the disturbances, had been "stirring" the Tolai in his district.
+Emanuel complained that the British-Austrian anthropologist T. Scarlett Epstein, an advisor to a government commission into the disturbances, had been "stirring" the Tolai in his district.
+Epstein had attended an anti-council meeting of Tolai from which government representatives had been excluded; she was afterwards recalled to Australia by the administrator of the territory, David Hay, at the request of commission head Peter Connolly.

-Emanuel was appointed to the district commissioner role full time in 1971.
+Emanuel was appointed to the district commissioner role full-time in 1971.
 Under Emanuel, who was liberal in outlook and well-liked by those living in his district, the Gazelle Peninsula achieved one of the highest literacy rates in the territory.
-He often travelled alone to meet with residents at night time in an attempt to build trust, despite receiving frequent death threats because of his government position.
+He often travelled alone to meet with residents at night time in an attempt to build trust, despite receiving frequent death threats from anti-government factions.
 Emanuel often placed himself at the scenes of confrontations between the police and residents of his district; he frequently left the safety of the police lines to meet with aggrieved parties to discuss an alternative to bloodshed.

 Death

-The Tolai had a long standing dispute with European settlers over a cocoa plantation on the Gazelle Peninsula.
+The Tolai had a long-standing dispute with European settlers over a cocoa plantation on the Gazelle Peninsula.
 They considered that they were entitled to compensation from the authorities for land taken from them and to a share of the profits from the Tolai Cocoa Project.
 A group of Tolai had previously attempted to take over a cocoa fermentary by force.

 On 19 August 1971, a group of Tolai in war paint assembled at Kabaira plantation on the Gazelle Peninsula and were confronted by the police.
 Emanuel was invited by some of the Tolai to discuss the dispute and he accompanied them into the bush.
 Here, shortly after beginning negotiations, he was fatally stabbed with a Second World War Japanese bayonet.
 Emanuel staggered back towards the police lines but collapsed and died before reaching them.